-A group of Arizona taxpayers objected to a system of tax credits on the basis of the Establishment Clause, which provides for separation between church and state.
+A group of Arizona taxpayers objected to this system of tax credits on the basis of the Establishment Clause of the First Amendment, which provides for separation between church and state.
 The taxpayers contended that much of the tax credits would be for contributions to religious schools.
-(Photo courtesy of East Valley Tribune in Tempe, Arizona.)
+The Supreme Court upheld the program.
+This photo shows an organization taxpayers could donate to in order to receive the tax credit.
+(Photo courtesy of East Valley Tribune in Tempe, Arizona)

 Writing for the majority, Justice Anthony Kennedy reiterated the general rule from Massachusetts v.
 Mellon (1923), which provided that one’s status as a taxpayer generally did not grant one standing to challenge a law.

 However, the challengers invoked the Court’s decision in Flast v.
 Cohen (1968), where the Court did find that taxpayers had standing to challenge a government spending program as violative of the Establishment Clause.

 But Kennedy distinguished Flast as a case involving government spending, rather than a tax-credit program.
 “The distinction between governmental expenditures and tax credits refutes respondents' assertion of standing,” wrote Kennedy.
 “When Arizona taxpayers choose to contribute to STOs, they spend their own money, not money the State has collected from respondents or from other taxpayers.”

 Dissenters said cash grants, tax breaks both provide targeted support